My mission is to do what I can to increase well-being in the world — to help people be healthier, happier, and more effective. To this end, I:

 It was clear that something had to change.
 I wanted to understand the lasting wisdom about living a good life.
 So I read the seminal works from Christianity, Buddhism, Hinduism, Islam, Taoism, Judaism, Stoicism, Humanism, Positivism, Holism, and Empiricism.
 I also studied as much research related to human well-being as I could get my hands on.
 I was fascinated with how humans could flourish in extremely challenging situations, how our brains shape our experience, and how our behavior shapes our brains.

-My work with people represents what I have learned in more than twenty-five years of studying, teaching, and coaching in the field of human well-being, neuroscience, and performance.
+My work with people represents what I have learned over the last twenty-five years in the fields of well-being, neuroscience, performance, and group dynamics.
 The principles and practices I teach have been distilled and synthesized from thousands of years of enduring wisdom, thousands of scientific studies, and thousands of conversations with colleagues, students, friends, and clients.

 Applied Attention is a mindfulness consulting company that partners with businesses, schools, and individuals to bridge the gap between what matters most and how time and energy are used.
 The goal is to teach people how to consistently refocus on what is present, what is important, and what is effective.
-Refocusing in this way is fundamental to optimal well-being and performance.
 This simple and powerful practice builds the fundamental skills necessary to embrace challenge, learn from others, and thrive in any circumstance.
 The result for individuals is greater engagement, flexibility, and resilience.
 Within teams and organizations, this practice creates powerfully positive and purposeful cultures.

 I am incredibly grateful that I get to spend my time teaching this practice and observing the positive impact it has upon people’s lives, relationships, and communities.
 My most sincere hope is that you are practicing the life you really want.